continual-nesy/KANDYBenchmark/README.md

 take any of six colors (red, green, blue, cyan, magenta and yellow).
 Object sizes are corrupted by additive uniform noise in the range $\pm[0, 2]$ pixels, and color is corrupted by zero-mean Gaussian noise in HSV coordinates ($\sigma_H = 0.01, \sigma_S = 0.2, \sigma_V = 0.2$).
+No rotational noise is injected in any task.
 These values were hand-picked to preserve perceptual boundaries (e.g., humans still perceive the maximally corrupted “red” as such).
 Background was set to gray.